ronaldleung1/umbrella/README.md

 </p>

 ## About the Project
-Umbrella is a platform for social activists to spread messages in a Post-It note style virtual Lennon Wall, inspired by the anti-government protests in Hong Kong.
+Umbrella is a platform for social activists to spread messages in a Post-It note style virtual Lennon Wall.
 Features draggable sticky notes and options to create messages with text or drawings.

 ### The Stack
 - [React app](https://github.com/facebook/react) with [Chakra UI](https://github.com/chakra-ui/chakra-ui)